t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 ### Exposing every procedure as a REST endpoint

-If you want to expose every single procedure externally, checkout the community build plugin [trpc-openapi](https://github.com/jlalmes/trpc-openapi/tree/master).
-By providing some extra meta-data to your procedures, you can generate a OpenAPI compliant REST API from your tRPC router.
+If you want to expose every single procedure externally, checkout the community built plugin [trpc-openapi](https://github.com/jlalmes/trpc-openapi/tree/master).
+By providing some extra meta-data to your procedures, you can generate an OpenAPI compliant REST API from your tRPC router.

 ## Comparison to a Next.js API endpoint